pk-fr/yakpro-po/README.md

 Prerequisites:  php 5.3 or higher, [PHP-Parser](https://github.com/nikic/PHP-Parser).

 Note: This tool has been written to obfuscate pure php sources.
 it is not intended to be used with html and embeded php inside.
+You can still embed html within php using the echo <<<END ...
+END; syntax!

 ## What is Php Obfuscation?